Visit the following pages for detailed information on the steps in the IRB application process.

 Financial Conflicts of Interest

 In addition, NUNM policy requires that there be public accessibility to information concerning significant financial interests that have been disclosed to the college and determined to be financial conflicts of interest in research.
 We require anyone involved in current research at NUNM and Helfgott to annually disclose any significant financial interest with a Disclosure of Significant Financial Interest form.
 Questions concerning financial conflict of interest disclosures may be directed to NUNM IRB Liaison, Lita Buttolph.

-For the complete NUNM Policy and Procedure on Managing Financial Conflicts of Interest in Research, including key definitions and responsibilities of the university, please take a look at this document: Managing Financial Conflicts of Interest in Research.
+For the complete NUNM Policy and Procedure on Managing Financial Conflicts of Interest in Research, including key definitions and responsibilities of the university, please see the policy document Managing Financial Conflicts of Interest in Research.
 This policy is written to be in compliance with and extensively quotes from the Department of Health and Human Service’s issuance of the August 25, 2011, Final Rule on Financial Conflict of Interest Rules and Regulations.

 In keeping with the principles of natural medicine, NUNM laboratories do not house animal research facilities or conduct animal experiments.